AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 information to be able to exapand the POI and non-POI dataset but that will not be taken further here.

-There anomalous values in the dataset.
+There are anomalous values in the dataset.

 One person value is TOTAL, which gives a sum of values, rather than relating to being a person.